End of Year Sale Launching 27th Nov

 • Pinch the break closed, being careful not to squeeze any adhesive onto your lenses

-• Leave your frame to fully ‘cure’ for 1-2 hours before removing the tape from your lenses
+• Leave the adhesive to fully ‘cure’ for 1-2 hours before removing the tape from your lenses

 How to fix a broken glasses hinge

-Metal glasses frames use soldered hinges which aren’t easily replaced or repaired.
-For this, we recommend you get new glasses.
+Metal glasses frames use soldered hinges which are less easily replaced or repaired.
+For this, you'll definitely need the help of glasses repair service.

-If you have lost the screw for your hinges or it won’t tighten, click here.
+If you have lost the screw for your hinges or it won’t tighten, you can readily buy inexpensive glasses repair kits online.

 How to fix a broken glasses bridge